Key Takeaways

 Your “Contact Us” page serves as a crucial hub for site visitors, potential customers, and partners, offering more than just basic contact details like your address and phone number.
-When it comes to optimizing this page for SEO, prioritize usability above all else.
-The following practices not only enhance your SEO but also establish trust and credibility with potential customers.
-Nevertheless, it’s important to remember that each contact page has a distinct purpose: visitors seek specific information about your company’s authenticity, location, and how to reach you.
+When it comes to contact page SEO and optimizing this page for search engines, prioritize usability above all else.

-15 ways to optimize Contact Us pages with SEO:
+15 ways to optimize your contact page SEO:

 1. NAP: Add your business name, address, phone number